 Undiagnosed gluten sensitivity or celiac disease can both impact hormone levels.
 Because these conditions can cause nutrient deficiencies, negatively impact gut health and add chronic stress to your adrenal glands, they have the ability to affect sex hormone production.

-If you’ve been missing your period for a while, speak to your doctor about running some important tests.
+If you’ve been missing your period for a while, speak to your healthcare professional about running some important tests.
 According to a 2010 study, “Evaluation and management of adolescent amenorrhea,” the essential laboratory examinations you should request include follicle-stimulating hormone (FSH), luteinizing hormone (LH), thyroid-stimulating hormone (TSH) and prolactin measurements.
 Your doctor will also likely completely rule out pregnancy and check for signs of PCOS and early menopause through weight changes, acne, hair growth and other signs related to changes in androgen hormone levels.

 Many experts recommend a three-tier treatment strategy for regaining your period and hormonal health: